DFE-Digital/get-into-teaching-app/app/views/content/fund-your-training/scholarships-and-bursaries.md

     -
     -
 navigation: 20.10
-navigation_description: If you are disabled there is financial and practical support available to help you train.
+navigation_description: There is extra funding available for some subject areas, find out if you are eligible.
 ---